 Being a small dog, owners can make the mistake of thinking that training won’t be necessary.
 After all, they are so small, what could be the big deal?
 Well, let’s take a look.

 Chiweenies have a very protective nature, and this can be a positive or negative depending on the training they receive.
-If they received proper obedience and social training as puppies, then this can translate to being ready to protect their owners while still being accepting of strangers.
+If they received proper training as puppies, then this can translate to being ready to protect their owners while still being accepting of strangers.

 If such training is neglected, it can result in a dog that has a tendency to be aggressive toward strangers or children who pester it.
 This can cause a lot of problems later on in adulthood.